Politics

 Besides my philosophical endeavors, I have at times tried to help improve the precarious working conditions for people like me at German universities.
 Around 2011, I joined various political grassroot groups of PhD students and postdocs in Halle (and helped found one).
 We wrote policy papers and stirred up some dust, but I can't say we achieved a single thing.

-In June 2021, the twitter movement #IchbinHanna has rekindled my hope that certain very unhealthy developments of the past 30 years in German academia might now catch the attention of a wider public.
-Since then, I've been twittering a lot, this time with a special focus on a German labor law (WissZeitVG) designed to retain a very large number of scholars and scientists in academia until the age of 40-45, at which point almost all of them get laid off.
+In June 2021, the twitter movement #IchbinHanna rekindled my hope that certain very unhealthy developments of the past 30 years in German academia might catch the attention of a wider public.
+Like many others, I posted for several years with a special focus on a German labor law (WissZeitVG) designed to retain a very large number of scholars and scientists in academia until the age of 40-45, at which point almost all of them get laid off.
+Although our collective effort did draw a decent amount of public attention and even left a mark in the coalition agreement of Germany's 2021-24 federal government, actual reform was stalled, distorted and eventually prevented by the ministry in charge.

 Webpages